TemiTayo2304/Car-Price-Prediction-Report/README.md

 Interpretation from regression analysis;

-the adjusted R square indicates that 41% of the variance in the price of the car can be explained by the drive wheel.
+Adjusted R square indicated that 41% of the variance in the price of the car can be explained by the drive wheel.
 The variable "rwd" (Rear-Wheel Drive) has a low p-value of 0.00, indicating a statistically significant relationship with car prices.
 Including this variable in the model would be beneficial as it shows a strong association with the target variable. “fwd” on the other hand is not statistically significant and may not be needed to improve model predictive accuracy.

 #Cylinder Number